Foreign direct investment in China: Sources

+From 1992 until at least 2023, China has been either the number one or number two worldwide destination for foreign direct investment.

 The largest source of foreign direct investment in China is what economist Barry Naughton calls “the China circle”, Hong Kong, Taiwan, and Macau.
 Among the three locations, Hong Kong has remained the largest source since the mid-1980s.
 Investment from developed countries like Japan and the United States constituted the second group for the period concerned.
 Naughton notes that as investment from Korea and Japan focused on northeastern part of China, it may have had a stimulating effect on the otherwise declining economy in the region.
 In the 1960s and 1970s, Hong Kong and Taiwan had gone through a period of sustained growth based on manufacturing.
 As the local production costs began to rise in the 1980s, manufactures started to relocate their production to the recently available special economic zones in China.
 Naughton highlights the low transaction costs within the China circle as the key factor that facilitated the relocation of production to China and hence the inflow of capital.
 As the Hong Kong and Taiwan owners brought capital, management methods, and technology to industrialize southern China, their factories also absorbed the labor force from rural countryside, leading the labor force in Guangdong and Fujian to nearly double from 1985 to 2001.

+China is the largest destination of Taiwan's foreign investment, with 54.3% of Taiwan's foreign investment going into China over the period 1991 to 2020.

 Hong Kong's role also helped American business interests to enter the Chinese soil.
 Historian Peter E. Hamilton argues that the role of Hong Kong was more than facilitating investment since 1978, but even before that, the local and American business interests in Hong Kong already attempted to engage with China economically through trade ventures and the distribution of international publications.
 Their efforts paved the way for further challenging investment into China and convincing Chinese officials to adopt export-oriented policies in the 1980s.

 Consequences

+Rural industrialization

+Foreign investment during the 1990s increased the pace of rural industrialization.
+It contributed to the establishment of industries in rural China which absorbed a significant amount of rural workers who left lower wage agricultural work.
+This also spurred the development of rural infrastructure.